linrunner/tlp-doc/faq/ppd.rst

     Warning: PLATFORM_PROFILE_ON_AC/BAT is not set because power-profiles-daemon is running.

-*Version 1.5 and 1.4* merely detect the situation and the commands :command:`tlp start` and :command:`tlp-stat -s` issue a message about the conflict:
+*Version 1.5* merely detects the situation and the commands :command:`tlp start` and :command:`tlp-stat -s` issue a message about the conflict:

 .. code-block:: none